princedev0/ZAYKAA-FSD-/README.md

 # ZAYKAA-FSD-

-This project is a online food delivering website which uses Css,Html and javascript for the frontend part.
+This project is a online food delivering website which uses Css,HTML and JavaScript for the frontend part.